(820 ILCS 130/9)

 and promptly file a certified copy of its final determination with such

-public body and the Secretary of State, and serve a copy by personal
+public body, and serve a copy by personal

 service or registered mail on all parties to the proceedings.
 The final